benetech/aggregate/CONFIGURE.md

 Recommended:
 - One of the following databases:
   - Postgres 9.4 or above
-  - MySQL 5 or above
+  - MySQL 5 or above with MySQL Connector 5.1.41
 - Maven 3.3.3 or above
 - Tomcat 8 or above
 - Java 8
-- MySQL Connector 5.1.41

 First, install your database
 -----------------------------